 - Inter-institutional co-operation, within and beyond the EU framework, and dialogue with Civil Society Organisations.

-The trend, of last years, of a large number of cases with an increased degree of complexity, continued in 2014, the EIB-CM was, however, again able to reduce its stock of outstanding complaints at the end of the year.
-In 2014, the efforts continued to handle complaints within the timeframe set by the EIB-CM Operating Procedures.
-During the year, 103 cases were handled; closing 68 and leaving 35 cases open at the end of the calendar year.
+The trend, of last years, of a large number of cases being more and more complex, continued in 2015.
+The EIB-CM was, however, again able to reduce its stock of outstanding complaints at the end of the year.
+In 2015, the efforts continued to handle complaints within the timeframe set by the EIB-CM Operating Procedures.
+During the year, 92 cases were handled; closing 59 and leaving 33 cases open at the end of the calendar year.

 The EIB-CM has been active in the Network of the IFIs’ Independent Accountability Mechanisms, identifying trends, sharing experiences and lessons learnt as well as to identify and formalise collaboration, notably in complaint cases in co-financed projects.